The Crooks relation in optical spectra - universality in work distributions for weak local quenches

-Consider a system that is coupled to a monochromatic light field of frequency $\omega$.
-This coupling is assumed to be small such that it can be treated perturbatively.
-In the following, we will concentrate on the class of systems in which the absorption or emission of a photon corresponds to the sudden switch on or off of a local perturbation.
+Consider a system weakly coupled to a monochromatic light field of frequency $\omega$ where the absorption or emission of a photon corresponds to the sudden switch on or off of a local perturbation.
+Such systems have been discussed extensively in the literature.
+In the X-ray spectra of simple metals a system of free fermions has to adapt to a suddenly created or annihilated local potential scatterer~\cite{Mahan,Noziere,Schotte,X_Rev}.
+For metals with incomplete shells the local perturbation is related to localized orbitals~\cite{K_FES,X_Rev}.
+As has been shown recently, spectra of quantum dots allow for an idealized implementation of X-ray edge type problems~\cite{Heyl_QD,Tureci}.
 In the remainder, $H$ denotes the Hamiltonian with the local perturbation and $H_0$ without, respectively.
-Such systems have already been discussed extensively in the literature.
-In the X-ray spectra of simple metals, for example, a system of free fermions has to adapt to a suddenly created or annihilated local potential scatterer~\cite{Mahan,Noziere,Schotte}.
-Quantum dots coupled to fermionic reservoirs can be initialized in such a way that the absorption of a photon implements the sudden switch on of a Kondo impurity~\cite{Tureci}.